ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/doserver.md

 ![Digital Ocean Create Droplet](images/digital_ocean_create_droplet.png)

-There are a number of choices to make.
-These are the ones I selected:
+There are a number of choices to make when you initially set up your server.
+The specifications I selected are below.
+Afer the server is set up, the amount of memory and processor count can be changed.

  * Image: Ubuntu 18.04 x64
  * Size: 1 GB Memory 25GB SSD $5/month